DiaghoProject/docs/src/development_guide/tests.md

 4- When the development is over, launch tox to :

 - Check format and linters
-- Run tests
+- Run units and integrations tests with pytest-django

-5- Create automated functionals tests with selenium
+- Run functionals tests with selenium

-6- Code review
+5- Code review

+-> If code review is passed we merge into staging

+6- Run functional test based on the test plan

-7- When all is passed, merge pull request into main
+-> If functional tests are passed we merge into main

+7- Create automated functionals tests with selenium (Non regression tests)